-Australian dancer Alexander Campbell is a First Soloist with The Royal Ballet.
+Australian dancer Alexander Campbell is a Principal of The Royal Ballet.
 He trained at The Royal Ballet School and on graduation joined Birmingham Royal Ballet.
-He returned to The Royal Ballet as a Soloist in 2011 and was promoted to First Soloist the following year.
-His repertory with the Company includes Basilio (Don Quixote), Bratfisch (Mayerling), Mad Hatter (Alice’s Adventures in Wonderland), Bluebird and Florestan (Sleeping Beauty), Hans-Peter/Nutcracker (The Nutcracker), Mercutio (Romeo and Juliet), Bronze Idol (La Bayadère), Jack (Sweet Violets) and ‘Emeralds’ pas de trois (Jewels) and Voices of Spring.
+He joined The Royal Ballet as a Soloist in 2011, promoted to First Soloist in 2012 and Principal in 2016.

 Campbell was born in Sydney and trained at Academy Ballet, Sydney, before joining The Royal Ballet School.
 In 2003 he won silver medal at the Genée International Ballet Competition and was a Prix de Lausanne finalist.
 He joined Birmingham Royal Ballet (BRB) in 2005, promoted to first soloist in 2009.
 Role creations for BRB included Young Man (Michael Corder’s Le Baiser de la fée) and Celeritas2 (Bintley’s E=mc2).
 He continues to make regular guest appearances with Australian Ballet and BRB.